feathersjs-ecosystem/feathers-swagger/README.md

   },
   //if we want to add the mongoose model to the 'definitions' so it is a named model in the swagger ui:
   definitions: {
-    event: mongooseToJsonLibraryYouImport(Model) //import your own library, use the 'Model' object in this file.
+    event: mongooseToJsonLibraryYouImport(Model), //import your own library, use the 'Model' object in this file.
     'event list': { //this library currently configures the return documentation to look for ``${tag} list`
          type: 'array',
          items: { $ref: '#/definitions/event' }